Who We Are

 Jacinta Saffold, co-founder

-Dr. Jacinta R. Saffold is a Mellon ACLS Public Fellow at the Association of American Colleges and Universities where she serves as the Associate Director for Diversity, Equity, and Student Success.
+Dr. Jacinta R. Saffold is a Mellon ACLS Public Fellow and spearheads initiatives related to diversity, equity, and student success.
 She received her B.A. in African American Studies and Educational Studies from Emory University and her M.A. and Ph.D. in African American Studies from the University of Massachusetts Amherst.
-Her postdoctoral fellowship work focuses on building Truth, Racial Healing & Transformation campus centers with colleges and universities across the United States and is working on her manuscript, Books and Beats: The Cultural Kinship of Street Lit and Hip Hop.
+Dr. Saffold is working on her manuscript, Books and Beats: The Cultural Kinship of Street Lit and Hip Hop.

 Lindsey Jarrell, assistant